 Sclerotherapy at the Advanced Liposuction Center

-Unwanted blood vessels (spider veins and small varicose veins) occur from genetics, injury, aging, long periods of sitting or standing, pregnancy or hormone replacement therapy.
+Sclerotherapy for unwanted blood vessels (spider veins and small varicose veins).
+These occur from genetics, injury, aging, long periods of sitting or standing, pregnancy or hormone replacement therapy.
 Sufferers of varicose veins and spider veins often report aching, cramping pain in their legs.
 They may also have numbness, heaviness, and tiredness in their legs.

 The procedure involves a painless sclerosant, which is injected into the veins, causing them to shrink, close off and eventually disappear.
 Two to five treatments are often needed and results are long-lasting.